Karan6354/Spam_Email_Detection/README.md

 - **Tokenization**: Text was split into individual tokens (words) for further processing.
 - **Removal of Special Characters**: Non-alphanumeric characters were removed to clean the data.
 - **Stop Words and Punctuation Removal**: Common stop words and punctuation marks were removed to focus on meaningful content.
+- **TF-IDF Transformation**: The Term Frequency-Inverse Document Frequency (TF-IDF) technique was applied to convert textual data into numerical vectors.

 These preprocessing steps helped improve the quality of the dataset and enhance the performance of the model.